College of Science & Engineering

 The KB Permaculture Garden

-The King’s Building Permaculture Garden, currently under construction and to be opened in June 2022, is a student-led project aiming to create a platform that allows the University and other communities to connect around a growing space at the rear of Murchison House.
+The King’s Building Permaculture Garden which opened in June 2022, is a student-led project which aims to create a platform that allows the University and other communities to connect around a growing space at the rear of Murchison House.
 The design of the garden and the organisation of the social aspects are all inspired by the Permaculture principles.
 You can find out more about the project at their blog and social media channels:

 Blog site